 Headaches are our country’s number one pain problem and are one of the most common reasons why patients visit physicians.
-The National Headache Foundation says 45 million Americans suffer from chronic recurring headaches.
-A recent study has shown that migraines affect 17.6 percent of women and 5.7 percent of men in the United States.
-If you regularly suffer from headaches that make you feel as if your head was clamped in a vise, you are not alone.
+Recent studies have estimated that 16-23% of Americans suffer from severe headaches or migraines.1 If you regularly suffer from headaches that make you feel as if your head was clamped in a vise, you are not alone.
 Headaches, including the migraine type, are so widespread that many people consider them a normal occurrence of human existence.

 Demystifying the Causes of Headaches

-The standard theories that tension headaches are caused by widening of the blood vessels and that migraines are caused by constriction of the blood vessels have been disproved in recent investigations.
+The standard theories that tension headaches are caused by widening of the blood vessels and that migraines are caused by constriction of the blood vessels have been disproven.
 The evidence now illustrates the similarities between migraine and other types of headaches rather than the differences.
 The major cause of both tension headaches and migraines is the retention of toxins or tissue irritants within the central nervous system.
-These chemical irritants may cause an over sensitivity of nerve tissues to other stimuli.
+These chemical irritants may cause an over-sensitivity of nerve tissues to other stimuli.
 Rather than saying that tension headaches and migraines are caused by differing mechanisms, it would be more accurate to see them on a pain and symptom continuum, differing only in severity of symptoms.

 Many factors may trigger or aggravate an attack of migraine.
 Common precipitating factors include physical activity, menstruation, alcohol consumption (especially red wine), too little or too much sleep, a missed meal or a change in the weather.
 A high protein diet is one of the most common reasons people suffer from chronic migraines.
 Protein breakdown and digestion causes the production of multiple toxins, especially nitrogenous wastes that can cross over the blood-brain barrier.

-Certain foods and food allergies can also trigger migraine in many patients.
-Salted foods are frequently noted as a trigger, as are chocolate, cheese, ice cream, nuts, eggs, banana, herring, fatty foods, citrus fruits, NutraSweet® (aspertame), MSG (monosodium glutamate), nitrates (often present in processed meats) and concentrated sweets.
+Certain food senstivities and food allergies can also trigger migraine in many patients.
+Salted foods are frequently noted as a trigger, as are chocolate, cheese, ice cream, nuts, eggs, banana, herring, fatty foods, citrus fruits, NutraSweet® (aspartame), monosodium glutamate (MSG), nitrates (often present in processed meats) and concentrated sweets.3-7

 The use of medication, even in quantities as low as ten aspirin tablets per week, can be the cause of a chronic daily headache syndrome.
 Besides the typical toxic drugs that physicians routinely prescribe, exposure to toxins such as lead, arsenic, morphine, carbon monoxide, pesticides and noxious fumes can also be a cause.

 Likewise, other unhealthful practices, such as drinking coffee and soft drinks, eating sweets and other foods devoid of nutrition, contribute to the problem.
-Even drinking milk and cheese can add to our discomfort, as they frequently contain antibiotics and other contaminants which are given to the cow.
+Even drinking milk and eating cheese can add to our discomfort, as they frequently contain antibiotics and other inflammatory components.

 Headaches are a signal that something is wrong.
 Typically, they result from retained wastes or toxins in the body.
 The pain usually begins when the body attempts to mobilize and remove the noxious agents.
 It is when you stop drinking coffee that the headache comes.
 It is when you stop consuming noxious food that the headache begins.
 It marks an effort of the body to dilute and remove the injurious agent.
-Drinking more coffee, eating more noxious food or taking drugs may offer some temporary relief, but eventually they will turn an occasional episode into a deep, seated chronic problem.
+Drinking more coffee, eating more noxious food or taking drugs may offer some temporary relief, but eventually suppressing headaches can turn an occasional episode into a deep seated chronic problem.
 Therapies and remedies are not the answer to headaches.
-Removing the cause and letting the body accomplish its self-cleansing tasks can result in a migraine, free life, without the need for medication ever again.
+Removing the cause and letting the body accomplish its self-cleansing tasks can result in a migraine-free life, without the need for medication ever again.
 When these metabolic waste products are eliminated, people can regain their long-sought-after freedom from pain.

 Just as we can “cure” the coffee drinker’s headache by giving him or her more coffee to stop the withdrawal or elimination of the toxins, so too, we can “cure” the heroin addict’s withdrawal symptoms by giving him or her more heroin.
-By prescribing the headache patient Esgic®, Ergostat®, Bellargal®, Cafergot®, Excedrin®, Fiorinal®, Vanquish® or Wigaine®, which contain caffeine, ergotamine or barbiturates, we do not remove the cause.
-In fact, we perpetuate the problem.
+By prescribing the headache patient Esgic®, Ergostat®, Bellergal®, Cafergot®, Excedrin®, Fiorinal®, Vanquish® or Wigraine®, which contain caffeine, ergotamine or barbiturates, we perpetuate the problem.
 Many other medications also cause headaches, both the garden variety tension headache as well as migraines.
-These drugs include those used for angina and high blood pressure, as well as estrogen containing birth control pills and estrogen hormone replacement therapy, often prescribed after menopause.
+These drugs include those used for angina and high blood pressure, as well as estrogen-containing birth control pills and estrogen hormone replacement therapy, often prescribed after menopause.

 The Solution is Usually Dietary

-A basic plan to rid one’s life of headaches, as outlined in my books, Eat To Live or Eat For Health, is to start a low-protein, plant-based diet specifically designed to avoid offending foods, as well as all caffeine-containing products.
+A basic plan to rid one’s life of headaches, as outlined in my books, The End of Dieting or Eat For Health, is to start a lower-protein, high-nutrient, plant-predominant (Nutritarian) diet specifically designed to avoid offending foods, as well as all caffeine-containing products.
 To start, headache sufferers should withhold all medication, including oral contraceptive pills, utilizing another birth control method.
 All herbal preparations, food supplements, teas, soft drinks, coffee and caffeinated beverages should be omitted, as well.

-Since the use of medication, even in low quantities, can be the cause of headaches, the best thing a physician caring for headache patients can do is to withdraw their medication.
+Since the use of medication, even in low quantities, can be the cause of headaches, the best thing a physician caring for headache patients can do is to withdraw medication.
+However, sometimes it is necessary to taper medications gradually or to do so in severe cases.
 Drugs to relieve pain are rarely necessary if headache sufferers are allowed to detoxify at the first sign of headache symptoms.
 Patients trying to detoxify and eliminate dependency on medication often find it useful to retire to a dark room and use ice compresses or a tight ice wrap around the head to reduce pain.
 An alternative can be to stand in a hot shower with hot water beating on the painful area.

 Taking care of patients with recurrent headaches or migraines is probably the most rewarding interaction I experience on a daily basis.
 These patients typically recover very quickly and most usually never return.
 They have learned the cause of their headache—a poor diet, and they let nutritional excellence protect their valuable health.

 Anything that rapidly takes away symptoms or makes you feel better is likely to be a health risk.
 Taking drugs for headache relief is fraught with long-term dangers and is not a permanent solution.
-The dietary style described in Eat To Live or Eat For Health is a vegetable-based diet designed to maximize nutrient per calorie density.
+The Nutritarian eating style described in The End of Dieting or Eat For Health is a vegetable-based diet designed to maximize nutrient per calorie density.
 It is the most effective treatment for those with headaches.
 Rather than offering temporary relief, it takes some time to work, but it allows people to make an effective and permanent recovery from pain.

 If you suffer with headaches do not despair.
 It will not be difficult to resolve your pain.
-Read Eat To Live or Eat For Health first and then join my membership support center.
+Read Eat to Live or Eat For Health first and then join my Member Center, where you can get additional support from other members who are experienced in this eating style.
 I want to make sure you get all the information you need to get started on the road to wellness, so you can’t possibly fail.

-If your case is more severe and you are on daily medications to suppress headaches, it would be wise to work with your physician to gradually reduce your prescribed dosage, after having read Eat To Live or Eat For Health and committing to the dietary program, as described.
-Another option would be to call my office and set up a phone consultation.
-Together, we can work over the phone on a plan to gradually remove your dependency on drugs and solve your problem once and for all.
+If your case is more severe and you are on daily medications to suppress headaches, it would be wise to work with your physician to gradually reduce your prescribed dosage, after having read The End of Dieting or Eat For Health and committing to the dietary program, as described.
+Other options would be to join my Member Center as a Platinum member to ask your questions in the online Ask the Doctor forum or to call my office and set up a consultation.
+Together, we can work on a plan to gradually remove your dependency on drugs and solve your problem once and for all.